rsonger/software-engineering-lab/_posts/2023-05-31-scene_graph.md

 ## Overview of Class Structure

-The base class for every node will be called `Object3D` as it represents an object in three-dimensional space.
+The base class for every node will be called `Object3D` since it represents any object in three-dimensional space.
 The class will hold the object's model matrix (as `transform`), a reference to its `parent` object, and a list of references to `children` objects.

 ![A class diagram showing all the components of our scene graph framework](/software-engineering-lab/assets/images/scene_graph_uml.png)

 Then, the `Scene`, `Camera`, `Group`, and `Mesh` classes all extend the `Object3D` class.
-While `Scene` will enforce a no-parent rule, the `Group` class has no additional functionality compared to `Object3D` and we only create it to use its name.
+The `Scene` class will enforce a no-parent rule so it will always be the root node of the scene graph.
+The `Group` class actually has no additional functionality compared to `Object3D`.
+We only create it to so we can have nodes called "group".

 The `Mesh` class represents objects that can be rendered.
-It will keep information about its vertices and other geometric attributes as well as uniform and OpenGL setting data related to its own appearance.
-The `Geometry` class will manage a mesh's vertex data in `Attribute` objects which we have already been using for the past few lessons.
-On the other hand, a `Material` class will manage `Uniform` objects and OpenGL render settings for the mesh.
+It will keep geometric data about its vertices, appearance data such as its shader program, and a vertex array object to bind its geometric data to its shader program.
+Later we will implement the `Geometry` class to manage a mesh's vertex data in `Attribute` objects.
+Another class called `Material` will manage `Uniform` objects and OpenGL render settings for the mesh.
 In a later lesson, we will create a `BoxGeometry` class and a `SurfaceMaterial` class from these base classes to render a spinning cube and demonstrate how all these things work together.

-Finally, the `Renderer` class puts together the `Scene`, the `Camera`, and all the `Mesh` objects to render the final images.
-In addition to rendering each mesh in the scene through the camera, it also manages OpenGL settings for depth testing, antialiasing, and the clear color.
+Finally, the `Renderer` class puts together the `Scene`, the `Camera`, and all the `Mesh` objects to render the final image.
+In addition to rendering every viewable mesh in the scene through the camera, `Renderer` also manages OpenGL settings for depth testing, antialiasing, and the clear color.

 Now let's start coding these classes!

 # 3D Objects

 The `Object3D` class makes the tree graph structure possible.
 As a node in the graph, it must have the ability to add and remove other nodes as children.
-At the same time it will manage a one-parent-only rule when its own parent is assigned.
+It will also have a one-parent-only rule when its own parent is assigned.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In your `core` folder, create a new file called `scene_graph.py`.